Put the Brakes on High Bounce Rates

 Here’s what makes users hit the “back” button, and how to make sure your website really performs!

 You have a gorgeous, clever site – it catches attention and contact information, and everything pushing to the site – ads, social media, and email, has a strong message.
 When you look at the analytics, though, there’s a glaring issue: your bounce rates are high.
-A high bounce rate means users are spending less time on your site, a larger percentage are navigating away almost immediately.
-What constitutes a high bounce rate varies by industry, but the causes of a bounce can be traced back to a few possibilities.
-The question is, are you making simple mistakes with your site design that can be fixed easily?
+What constitutes a high bounce rate varies by industry, but the causes of most bounces can be traced back to a few possibilities.
+What can you do to track down the causes of high bounce rates?
 With a little analysis, we can determine what’s going on – and what you’ll want to do in order to get your site traffic to a healthy (and productive) state.

 Avoid These Common Mistakes to Reduce Bounce Rates